 Public Administration, MPA

 The MPA program accommodates the needs of both pre-career students and in-career professionals by offering alternative program requirements that take into account the student's academic and professional background.
-The program is designed to be completed in two years by full-time students; part-time students can complete the program in three years with careful planning in consultation with their advisor.
+Most students are balancing coursework and full-time employment and complete the program in an average of three to four years.
 Up to six hours of appropriate graduate course work taken elsewhere may be transferred into the degree program.

 The MPA program teaches essential managerial and analytic skill that can be applied immediately in either entry or mid-level positions at local, state and federal agencies, as well as at nonprofit organizations that interact with government or private corporations that deal with public policy.